Average Joe: Education

-The US population seems almost equally divided between those who have and those who have not attended college.
-While only a minority of Americans, 27.6%, have graduated from college with a Bachelor's degree or more, a slight majority, 53%, of Americans had "some college" education.
-As only 36.2% had an Associates degree or more, with only roughly 9% having a graduate degree.
-On the other end of the strata, 14.8% of persons did not graduate from high school.
+The US adult population seems almost equally divided between those who have and those who don't have a college degree, including an Associate degree.
+While only a minority of Americans, 35%, have graduated from college with a Bachelor's degree or more, a majority, 61%, of Americans had "some college" education.
+Also, 45% had an associate degree or more, with only roughly 13.7% having a graduate degree.
+On the other end of the strata, 10% of adults did not graduate from high school.

-It is fair to assume that the average Joe/Jane is neither a college graduate nor a high school drop-out.
-It is, however, difficult to determine whether or not the average American has some college education as the population is split between those who did and did not attend college.
+It is fair to assume that the average Joe/Jane is not a college graduate, but is a high school graduate.
+However, it is difficult to determine how much college education the average American has, as the population is split between those who graduated, attended but did not graduate, and did not attend college.
 Over the past half century the educational attainment of the US population has significantly increased.

-The income of an individual with some college education was also similar to the overall mean personal income.
-The mean personal income for someone with some college education was $31,054, compared to $32,140 for the overall population, age 25 or older with earnings.
-The mean income for a high school graduate, on the other hand, was considerably below the national mean personal income estimated at $26,505.

-Overall, despite a slight decrease in the percentage of high school graduates and significantly slower growth of college graduate, the average American is more educated today than ever before, having graduated from high school and likely, though not necessarily, attended college.

-SOURCE: US Census Bureau, 2005
+In 2019, the median personal income for American adults age 25+ was $46,985 overall, specifically $52,297 for males and $40,294 for females.

 Social class

-In terms of social class the average American may be referred to as being either a member of the middle or working class.
+In terms of social class the average American could be referred to as being both a member of the middle or working class.
 The discrepancy is largely the result of differing class models and definitions of what constitutes a member of the middle class.
 Currently the vast majority of Americans self-identify as middle class, yet some experts in the field such as Michael Zweig of Stony Brook University or Dennis Gilbert of Cornell University have brought forth different theories.
-As most Americans are neither professionals nor managers and lack college degrees the average American may be described as being either or both, lower middle and working class.
+The majority of American adults are neither professionals nor managers and lack college degrees.

 Occupational autonomy is a key factor in regards to class positions.
-Professionals and managers who are exclusively labeled as middle class and often as upper middle class, conceptualize, create and consult in their jobs.
-Due to their great expertise they enjoy a high degree of autonomy in the work place.
+Professionals and managers who are exclusively labeled as middle class, and often as upper middle class, conceptualize, create and consult in their jobs.
+Due to their great expertise they enjoy a high degree of autonomy in the workplace.

 The American economy, however, does not require a labor force consisting solely of professionals.
 Instead it requires a greatly diverse and specialized labor force.
 Thus the majority of Americans complete assigned tasks with considerably less autonomy and creative freedom than professionals, leading to theory that they may better be described as being members of the working class.